kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.10.16/kosli_attest_snyk.md

 ---
-title: "kosli attest jira"
+title: "kosli attest snyk"
 beta: false
 deprecated: false
 ---

-# kosli attest jira
+# kosli attest snyk

 ## Synopsis

-Report a jira attestation to an artifact or a trail in a Kosli flow.
+Report a snyk attestation to an artifact or a trail in a Kosli flow.
-Parses the given commit's message or current branch name for Jira issue references of the
-form:
-'at least 2 characters long, starting with an uppercase letter project key followed by dash and one or more digits'.

-The found issue references will be checked against Jira to confirm their existence.
-The attestation is reported in all cases, and its compliance status depends on referencing existing Jira issues.
-If you have wrong Jira credentials or wrong Jira-base-url it will be reported as non existing Jira issue.
-This is because Jira returns same 404 error code in all cases.
+Only SARIF snyk output is accepted.
+Snyk output can be for "snyk code test", "snyk container test", or "snyk iac test".

+The `--scan-results` .json file is analyzed and a summary of the scan results are reported to Kosli.

+By default, the `--scan-results` .json file is also uploaded to Kosli's evidence vault.
+You can disable that by setting `--upload-results=false`

 The attestation can be bound to a trail using the trail name.